How I run parallel AI agents on a 559k-line repo without it rotting

 }).toEqual({ missing: [], phantom: [] });

-The research Claims Ledger is the drift-gate idea taken all the way.
-Every computed figure on that page is recomputed in continuous integration and re-verified live in the visitor's browser, and sourced figures are cross-checked against the essays that cite them.
-If an essay edit changes a number, the build fails before the page can lie.
-The design principle is the same everywhere: never ask an agent to remember an invariant.
-Encode the invariant as a check, put the check where the agent cannot route around it, and let the prose documentation be a courtesy explanation of why the check exists.
+The research Claims Ledger takes the drift-gate idea as far as it goes.
+Every computed figure on that page gets recomputed in continuous integration, then re-verified live in your browser, and any sourced figure gets cross-checked against the essays that cite it.
+Edit an essay so a number changes?
+The build fails before the page can lie to anyone.
+Same principle everywhere.
+Don't ask an agent to remember an invariant.
+Encode the invariant as a check, drop that check somewhere the agent can't route around it, and let the prose be a courtesy explanation of why the check is there.

 The 57-second suite is load-bearing

-None of the above works without one enabling fact: the full test suite is fast enough that every session runs all of it, every time, without thinking.
-At the last recorded full run that was 706 test files and 6,571 tests, green in 57 seconds.
-That speed is engineered, not lucky, and the mechanism is worth naming: pure-module extraction.
-Business logic lives in pure modules separated from React and from input/output, so nearly the whole suite is functions in, assertions out, running in a plain Node environment.
-Booting a browser-like environment per test file used to dominate the runtime, so the default environment is Node and the handful of DOM-rendering files opt in with a one-line pragma.
+None of the above works without one fact underneath it: the whole test suite is fast enough that every session runs all of it, every time, without me thinking about it.
+Last full run I recorded was 706 test files and 6,571 tests.
+Green in 57 seconds.
+That speed didn't happen by luck.
+I engineered it, and the mechanism has a name worth saying out loud: pure-module extraction.
+Business logic lives in pure modules, kept away from React and away from input/output, so almost the whole suite is functions in, assertions out, running in a plain Node environment.
+Booting a browser-like environment for every test file used to eat the runtime alive.
+So the default environment is Node now, and the handful of DOM-rendering files opt in with a one-line pragma.

 The gates a unit test cannot express

-Above the unit suite sit the gates the test runner cannot express.
-An ops harness exists because of a real outage: a Sentry middleware wrapper that only ran in the deploy build path took the site down, and the postmortem produced tools instead of resolutions.
-A prod-parity build now runs that deploy-only path on every pull request, which makes that outage class un-mergeable.
-For the games library, the pattern is two rungs: a nightly language-model smoke test screenshots every game on a cold mobile profile and files issues, while a deterministic Playwright gate blocks merges.
-I wrote that one up separately in a two-rung gate for AI-tested games.
-Judgment upstairs, determinism at the gate.
+There are gates above the unit suite that the test runner can't touch.
+Take the ops harness.
+It's there because of a real outage: a Sentry middleware wrapper that only ran in the deploy build path took the site down, and when I dug through the postmortem I came out with tools rather than answers.
+The fix was a prod-parity build that now runs that deploy-only path on every single pull request, which makes that whole outage class impossible to merge.
+The games library works differently, in two rungs.
+A nightly language-model smoke test screenshots every game on a cold mobile profile and files issues.
+Underneath it, a deterministic Playwright gate blocks the merge.
+I wrote that one up separately, in a two-rung gate for AI-tested games.
+Judgment lives upstairs; the gate stays deterministic.

 What still requires me

-Three things, and I hold them deliberately.
-First, gates on everything outbound.
-Every rail that leaves the site (the newsletter, the social studio's networks, LinkedIn) waits at a human step, backed by a red-lines module every publish path must call before it can send.
-Agents draft; I sign.
+Three things, and I hold onto them on purpose.
+First, gates on everything that goes out.
+Every rail that leaves the site waits at a human step - the newsletter, the social studio's networks, LinkedIn, all of it - and behind that step is a red-lines module every publish path has to call before it can send.
+Agents draft.
+I sign.
 Second, taste.
-Agents will build immaculate scaffolding around near-zero content forever if you let them; deciding what deserves to exist, what to kill, and what reads as slop is not delegable, and pretending otherwise is how a repo like this actually rots.
+Left alone, agents will build immaculate scaffolding around near-zero content forever.
+Deciding what deserves to exist, what to kill, what reads as slop?
+Not delegable.
+Pretending it is, is exactly how a repo like this rots.
 Third, distribution.
-The systems can make the work good and keep it true.
-Getting it in front of the right people is relationships and judgment, and no hook fires for that.
+The systems can make the work good and keep it true, sure.
+But getting it in front of the right people is relationships and judgment, and no hook fires for that.

 What it costs, and where it creaks

-The tax is real.
-Every surface owes a doc, an env-table row, and gate wiring, on every pull request, forever.
-Any number written in prose is stale within days, which is precisely why the gates check invariants rather than counts.
-The domain map is still one shared file, so two sessions adding surfaces still both touch it; keep-both is a convention, not a mechanical guarantee, and a careless resolution can drop a row.
-The fast suite buys unit-level confidence only; the outage that motivated the harness shipped through a green suite.
-Each of those gates exists because its absence burned me first, and where a gate has a blind spot, the blind spot ships.
-I accept that trade with open eyes, and I spend the freed attention on the three things above.
+The tax is real, and it never stops.
+Every surface owes a doc, an env-table row, gate wiring.
+Every pull request.
+Forever.
+Any number I write into prose goes stale in days, so the gates check invariants, not counts.
+Then there's the domain map: still one shared file.
+Two sessions adding surfaces both touch it, and keep-both is just a convention I follow, not something the machine enforces, so a careless merge can quietly drop a row.
+What about the fast suite?
+It buys unit-level confidence, period.
+The outage that made me build the whole harness sailed through a green suite.
+Every gate here got built because its absence burned me first, and wherever a gate is blind, the blind spot ships anyway.
+I know all this.
+I take the trade anyway, and I put the attention it frees up back into those three things above.

 Right about the default, wrong about the ceiling